Supply Chain Management in Fashion

 Moreover, implementing reverse logistics systems is gaining traction in the fashion supply chain to enable the efficient handling of product returns and excess inventory.
 By refurbishing and reselling returned products or recycling materials, companies contribute to resource conservation and waste reduction in line with sustainable logistics practices.

-See also Psychology of Color in Fashion
+See also Fashion and Emotions

 Role of Technology in Optimizing Fashion Supply Chain